tsedio/vuepress-theme-tsed/packages/vuepress-theme-tsed/docs/docs/providers.md

 ## Custom providers

-The Ts.ED IoC resolve relationships providers for you, but sometimes, you want to tell to the DI how you want to instantiate a specific service or inject different kind of providers based on values, on asynchronous or synchronous factory or on external library.
+The Ts.ED IoC resolves relationships providers for you, but sometimes, you want to tell to the DI how you want to instantiate a specific service or inject different kind of providers based on values, on asynchronous or synchronous factory or on external library.
-Look [here](/packages/vuepress-theme-tsed/docs/custom-providers.md) to find more examples.
+Look [here](/docs/custom-providers.md) to find more examples.

 ## Override provider